-Silicone has quickly become extremely popular safe alternative of toxic plastics due to it’s excellent characteristics such as: high & low temperature resistance, low chemical reactivity,water repel, resistance to UV, etc. It is consistently marketed as inert and versatile, thus silicones have many uses in a variety of industries and consumer products, silicone cookware is one of the most popular application, silicone bake mold, silicone ice tray, silicone fermentation lids, etc.
+Silicone has quickly become the extremely popular safe alternative to toxic plastics due to its excellent characteristics such as high & low-temperature resistance, low chemical reactivity, water repel, resistance to UV, etc. It is consistently marketed as inert and versatile, thus silicones have many uses in a variety of industries and consumer products, silicone cookware is one of the most popular applications, silicone bake mold, silicone ice tray, silicone fermentation lids, etc.

 1. What is silicone?

-Silica, also known as silicon dioxide, it is reduced to produce silicon metal, which is reacted with other compounds to produce silicones.
-Found in nature as quartz, silica or silicon dioxide is the most common component of beach sand, that’s why we say silicones are made of sands.
+Silica, also known as silicon dioxide, is reduced to produce silicon metal, which is reacted with other compounds to produce silicones.
+Found in nature as quartz, silica, or silicon dioxide is the most common component of beach sand, that’s why we say silicones are made of sands.

-Silicone also known as siloxanes, is a man-made polymer made up of silicon, oxygen, carbon and hydrogen.
-Silicones are produced in forms including silicone fluids, resins, liquid or flexible rubber like solid silicone.
+Silicone also known as siloxanes, is a man-made polymer made up of silicon, oxygen, carbon, and hydrogen.
+Silicones are produced in forms including silicone fluids, resins, and liquid or flexible rubber-like solid silicone.